 AWS Snowcone features 8 TB of usable storage.
 Applications can work with Snowcone as an NFS v4 mount point.
 You can easily use Snowcone with your existing on-premises servers and file-based applications to read and write data on the device.

 Wired and wireless networking

-You can connect AWS Snowcone to either wired or wireless networks.
-It provides 2 ports that auto-negotiate for 1 Gb or 10 Gb Ethernet networks.
-Snowcone supports gigabit Wi-Fi networks with the IEEE 802.11ac standard, as well as 802.11abgn networks.
+You can connect AWS Snowcone to wired networks.
+Snowcone provides 2 ports that auto-negotiate for 1 Gb or 10 Gb Ethernet networks.
+Currently, Snowcone does not support Wi-Fi networks.
+We plan to enable Wi-Fi networks on Snowcone in future updates.

 Efficient USB-C standardized power

 AWS Snowcone uses standard USB-C power, so you can use 60 W+ (20 V) USB-C power adapters that fit your local power outlets and meet AWS specifications.
 AWS has tested and qualified a number of USB-C power adapters, which you can purchase on amazon.com.

 - Apple 61W USB-C Power Adapter